KacperMrochen/KacperMrochen/README.md

 - 💻 Skilled in **Python**, **TypeScript**, and frameworks like **Playwright** and **Selenium**.
 - 🎓 ISTQB Certified (Foundation Level).
 - 🧠 Currently a Computer Science student, passionate about the intersection of AI and automation.
-- 🚗 In my free time, I enjoy building scale models—especially cars and boats!
+- 🚗 In my free time, I enjoy building scale models — especially cars and boats!

 ---